code-iai/iai_kinect2/registration_viewer/README.md

 Predefined topics for color and depth:
-  -kinect2    topics for the low res depth and color -kinect2hd  topics for the high res depth and color -pr2        topics for the head mount kinect on pr2 -xtion      topics for the xtion
+  -kinect2    topics for the low res depth and color -kinect2hd  topics for the high res depth and color
 ```

 Example: `rosrun registration_viewer viewer -kinect2 -cloud`